MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

         else
         {
             // Notify SDK that user selected postpone (for 1 day)
-            // Note that this method call is ignored by the SDK if the update is mandatory Distribute.NotifyUpdateAction(UpdateAction.Postpone);
+            // This method call is ignored by the SDK if the update is mandatory Distribute.NotifyUpdateAction(UpdateAction.Postpone);
         }
     });